Last updated on October 31st, 2017. Posted in Web Design For Business.

 Armed with an FTP application and your FTP login information, you can now connect to your website.
 The actual process of connecting is very simple.
 FTP applications store your login information, so connecting to your web server is usually just a matter of clicking a Connect button.
 Once you’re connected, you’ll see a double-pane window, with (typically) your computer in the left-hand pane, and your web server in the right pane.
 Moving files is simply a matter of dragging and dropping.

-So now that you know the basics of FTP and how it works, let’s now go and actually install an FTP application and connect to your web server.
+So now that you know the basics of FTP and how it works, let’s now go and actually install an FTP application and connect to your small business website.
 I’ve divided these steps into two parts, Installing FireFTP In Firefox, and Connecting To Your Web Server.
 Let’s take a look at how it works…

 Now that we know a little bit about FTP and how it works, we’re ready to install an FTP application and connect to our website.
 I’ve mentioned already that there are many free and commercial-grade FTP applications available for both Mac and Windows.
 Here, we’ll be installing FireFTP for Firefox.
 FireFTP is free, easy to use, and it’s my FTP application of choice.
 Let’s get FireFTP installed, then I’ll show you how to use it.

 Firefox is free to use.
-And it’s always good to have an extra web browser or two handy—especially when you’re testing things in web design.
+And it’s always good to have an extra web browser or two handy—especially when you’re testing things on your website.

 Firefox opens a message window and begins installing FireFTP.